The Annotated 'Programming the Nintendo GameBoy Advance: The Unofficial Guide'

 And this is one of the reasons why memory mapping should be done with

-was a #define, the compiler would have complained.
+it was a #define or a const, the compiler would have complained.

 Bad coding: Slow-down loop